 Here are three easy tips to parent with emotional intelligence

 - Show your child that anxiety is a normal emotion that can be managed.
-This will show her that she is not alone and

-    will make it easier for her to deal with anxiety-provoking situations.
+This will show them that they are not alone and will make it easier for them to deal with anxiety-provoking situations.

 - Talk to your child about your emotions.
-Even saying something simple like “I was anxious when I missed my bus because

-    I didn’t want to get to work late” or “I’m feeling anxious because I have an important presentation tomorrow” helps

-    teach her that everyone has emotions.
-Let her hear you express your anger, sorrow or anxiety.
+Even saying something simple like “I was anxious when I missed my bus because I didn’t want to get to work late” or “I’m feeling anxious because I have an important presentation tomorrow” helps teach them that everyone has emotions.
+Let them hear you express your anger, sorrow or anxiety.

 2) Emotionally intelligent parents do not ignore their child’s triggers

 We now know that specific events or situations drive specific behavior.
 Major or even seemingly trivial events can elicit emotional responses from your child.
 But we also know that understanding your child’s triggers makes it easier to manage difficult situations.